Virtual Machines - Hikube

 Automatic firewall - dedicated IP

 Only the ports you list are exposed.
-The firewall is applied automatically at service level, for a minimal attack surface without additional configuration.
+The firewall is applied automatically at service level, for a minimal attack surface with no extra configuration.

 WholeIP